TDS on NRI Rental Income: Critical Information Every NRI Landlord Must Know

 The Difference in TDS Rates

-- For NRIs: The TDS rate skyrockets to 30%, along with applicable surcharges and cess, as per Section 195 of the Income Tax Act.
+For NRIs: The TDS rate is generally 30%, along with applicable surcharge and health & education cess, as prescribed under Section 195 of the Income Tax Act.

 The Consequences of Non-Compliance